timwu64/Deep-Reinforcement-Learning-DQN-Banana-Navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

 ## Introduction

-For this project, an agent will be trained to navigate (and collect bananas!) in a large, square world.
+For this project, an agent will be trained to navigate and collect bananas in a large, square world.
 The task is to collect as many "Yellow" bananas while avoid to collect "Blue" bananas.
 The agent will receive a reward of +1 for collecting a "Yellow" banana and receive a reward of -1 for collecting a "Blue" banana.

+Please follow the instructions in `Navigation.ipynb` to get started to train your own agent to collect "Yellow" Banana!

 ![Trained Agent][image1]

 ## Enviornment
 Unity Machine Learning Agents (ML-Agents) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.

 In this project, we will use Unity's rich environments to design, train, and evaluate your own deep reinforcement learning algorithms.
 You can read more about ML-Agents by perusing the GitHub repository (https://github.com/Unity-Technologies/ml-agents).